HeroesToolChest/HeroesDecode/README.md

 View example json output file [here](https://github.com/HeroesToolChest/HeroesDecode/blob/main/JsonOutput/replay-pregame-battlelobby.json).

 ## Developing
-To build and compile the code, it is recommended to use the latest version of [Visual Studio 2022 or Visual Studio Code](https://visualstudio.microsoft.com/downloads/).
+To build and compile the code, it is recommended to use the latest version of [Visual Studio 2026 or Visual Studio Code](https://visualstudio.microsoft.com/downloads/).

-Another option is to use the dotnet CLI tools from the [.NET 8.0 SDK](https://dotnet.microsoft.com/download).
+Another option is to use the dotnet CLI tools from the latest [.NET SDK](https://dotnet.microsoft.com/download).

-The main project is `HeroesDecode.csproj` and the main entry point is `Program.cs`.

 ## License
 [MIT license](/LICENSE)